 Proximity Marketing is here to stay

-Remember that proximity marketing isn’t just limited to mobile devices.
+Remember that location-based marketing isn’t just limited to mobile devices.
 Wearables can also receive beacon notifications.
 So, if your clients are seeking new ways to gain a competitive edge, it’s time you suggested proximity marketing.
 Whether you developed the app for the client, or not, there’s room for you providing a proximity marketing solution.

 Kumulos App Performance Management platform comes with a comprehensive range of services covering the entire life cycle of the app.
 Its 5 integrated services include app store optimization, analytics & reporting, backend hosting, crash reporting & endpoint monitoring and its award winning push notifications service, which received awards from Business of Apps, Mobile App Daily and The Tool.
 It provides a management console that delivers comprehensive visibility on how the app is performing technically and commercially.
 It’s easy to setup and there’s no SDK required.